N44TS/sfssharer/README.md

 - **Submission Counter**: Keep track of the number of predictions submitted.

 - **Wallet and Network Info**: Display wallet and network information.

+- **Live latest predictions board**: a bit of fun, see what other people are thining, adds some competitivness.

 ## Usage